Bible Verse Of The Day

 Prayer:

-Lord, thank You for the promise of Your peace that surpasses all understanding.
+thank You for the promise of Your peace that surpasses all understanding.
 Help me to bring my worries to You in prayer, trusting that You will guard my heart and mind in Christ Jesus.
 Thank You for Your faithfulness and for the peace You provide.
-Amen.

-Discussion Question: How can you incorporate prayer and thanksgiving into your daily routine to help manage anxiety?
+How can you incorporate prayer and thanksgiving into your daily routine to help manage anxiety?

 July 15, 2024

-Timothy: A Faithful Disciple and Leader
+Timothy: A Faithful Leader

 In early Christianity, Timothy was a key figure.
 He was a devoted disciple and leader who helped spread the gospel.
 He worked closely with the apostle Paul, showing great faith and dedication to the church.